 If you feel I’m being cryptic then you would be 100% correct.
 I don’t want to spoil any of this game so I’m being as careful as I can to not give away any of the key plot points.
 Your first playthrough will last you about 30-40 minutes and may not make much sense depending on the choices you make.
 Once you reach the end of your story you will be back in the town you began in.
 You will meet up with the old man who deciphered the map, who will then record your story in a book on his shelf.

 The old man tells you that there are still many more tales to be recorded and advises you to head back out on your boat again.
 You will soon come across the first encounter, just like you did the first time, only now you can overcome it in a different way if you wish.
 Alternatively, you can exit the first encounter the same way as you did before, but then pick new choices at the events you encounter from there onwards.

 Time-wise, the game will run you at about 3-4 hours if you don’t use any guides and play the game blind.
 If you opt for a guide (Which I would only recommend if you get really stuck) then you’re looking at about 1-2 hours.
-The game also comes with a platinum, but it’s one platinum shared between the Vita and PS4 versions.
+The game also comes with a platinum trophy, but it’s one platinum shared between the Vita and PS4 version.

 Burly Men at Sea is a great little indie title, it offers unique gameplay elements which offer a lot of replayability.
 If you’re looking for a game which you can play in short 20-30min bursts then this game is perfect for you.
 It isn’t hard, but it is fun to figure out how to activate the next branch in the story.